solidjs/solid-docs-legacy/README.md

 # Solid Docs

 This is documentation for SolidJS v1.0.0 and associated Solid packages and projects.
-You can find more information about Solid and all it's documentation at [https://solidjs.com/](https://solidjs.com/).
+You can find more information about Solid and all its documentation at [https://solidjs.com/](https://solidjs.com/).

 # Translations